khowling/kh-blog/blog/2024-06-15-plat-eng/index.md

 ### 2. Environment Permissions

 So you have vended an environment, the app team tried to provision their first internally authenticated webapp that calls a gpt-4o model using identity based access, deployed using github actions...  <span style={{color: 'red'}}>error error error</span> 4 tickets in 5 minutes, now the team are googling for workarounds, not delivering their projects, wasting valuable time, and enthusiasm.
-Whats the problem?
+What's the problem?

 	* No permissions to create a [Role Assignment](https://learn.microsoft.com/azure/role-based-access-control/role-assignments) on the webapp managed identity
 	* OpenAI resource not [registered](https://learn.microsoft.com/azure/azure-resource-manager/troubleshooting/error-register-resource-provider?tabs=azure-portal) in subscription